 Do I need the student’s consent to disclose their counselling records to their parents?

-Many secondary schools state in their policies that all students from year 7 will be required to give consent for the release of their counselling records (unless an exception applies).
+Many secondary schools state in their policies or counselling intake or permission forms that all students from year 7 will be required to give consent for the release of their counselling records (unless an exception applies).
 We recommend that schools decide what their policy will be and embed this into their documents to ensure there is clarity amongst students and parents.

 What if one parent is requesting the information but the other parent or student does not agree?

 Schools can be caught in a tricky situation where parents disagree on the disclosure of counselling records, especially if the parents are separated or in the process of separating.
-If the student is able to consent, it will be important that schools seek their consent.
-If the student is unable to consent, schools should seek consent from both parents before disclosing any records.
+First and foremost, if the student is able to consent, the school should seek the student’s consent.
+This rings true with other child safety obligations for the empowerment of children.
+If the student does not, or is unable to, consent, schools should seek consent from both parents before disclosing any records.
 This is particularly where the records contain sensitive information.
 If the parents cannot agree on the disclosure, the school should request a court order before disclosing any records.

 What about requests from third parties?

 Schools should be careful about releasing counselling records or information to third parties without the proper consent from the student or their parents.
 Schools should always require any such request to be in writing.
 If the student or their parents do not consent, it may be that the school requires further advice on whether or not they are required to provide the records.
-Some state departments such as the Victorian Department of Education and Training provide helpful guidance on the provision of information to third parties.
+Most states (Victoria, NSW, Queensland, South Australia) have introduced information sharing schemes, as recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse, which permit the sharing of confidential information to organisations in limited circumstances for the purpose of safeguarding children.
+We explain the Victorian Child Information Sharing Scheme here.
+In the absence of an applicable information sharing scheme or court order permitting a disclosure to a third party, refer to APP 6.

 What about requests from former students about their own records?

 We have received queries from schools concerned about providing former students with their own counselling records, especially where the former student may be considering a historical child abuse claim or other claim against the school.
-It is a requirement under APP 12 that organisations must give individuals access to their own information on request.
+APP 12 requires organisations give individuals access to their own information on request.
 While there are some exceptions to this, they are limited.
-If the record includes personal information belonging to other individuals, the school may have grounds to refuse or redact information.
+One such exception is if the record includes personal information belonging to other individuals and the sharing of that information would have an unreasonable impact of those other individuals.
+If an exception applies, the school may have grounds to refuse or redact information.
+More information about handling information access requests is here.

-The counsellor or chaplain is concerned about a student – what should we do with this information?
+The counsellor, psychologist, wellbeing officer or chaplain is concerned about a student – what should we do with this information?

-Where the counsellor or chaplain is concerned about a student’s wellbeing, this information should be shared within the school in accordance with your policies and procedures.
+Where a staff member is concerned about a student’s wellbeing, that staff member can share that information within the school with other limited and appropriate staff for the purpose of the student’s safety or the discharge of the duty of care.
+Always share information in accordance with your policies and procedures.
 While the privacy obligations under the Privacy Act apply to the school not the individual, internal sharing of the information should be on a need to know basis.
 At the same time, the school needs to ensure that it is fulfilling its duty of care.
-Where concern for a student’s wellbeing rises to the level of needing to make a report, this should be done and is an exception to obligations under the Privacy Act (see below).
+Where concern for a student’s wellbeing rises to the level of needing to make a report to an external organisation such as Child Protection, this should be done and is an exception to obligations under the Privacy Act (see below).

 When do I have to provide counselling records?